Latest Lion Aid News

 Initial optimism misplaced

-The optimism expressed in this clip of a 2007 CNN report was misplaced.
+The optimism expressed in this clip of a 2007 CNN report (warning, this video contains disturbing content) was misplaced.
 A recent decision by the South African Supreme Court of Appeals in favour of the SA Predator Breeder’s Association has made headlines and blog sites all over the world, and lions are in the thick of it.
 Basically, what led to the Court decision was a determination made about four years ago by the then SA Minister of Environmental Affairs (Marthinus van Schalkwyk) that captive bred lions had to be released into a wild area for 24 months before they could be “hunted”.
 This determination seemed like a major blow to the canned “hunting” industry, accused of shoving captive bred lions into enclosures just before they were shot by the “hunters”, accused of drugging the lions so they would make an easy target, accused of allowing “hunters” to shoot them in cages, and accused of a wide variety of animal abuses and cruelties during the breeding process.
 However, the breeders challenged the 24 month rule and won, with the Court pronouncing that the Minister did not take a “rational decision”.

 Other aspects of the breeders’ appeal were not overturned, and it is yet unclear whether the practice of canned “hunting” will go on as before (they were allowed to carry on with business as usual while the case was on appeal).
 The Ministry is apparently “studying” the ruling.